erifejams/Visualization-Report-on-African-Wars/README.md

 # Visualization-Report-on-African-Wars
+This is a visualisation report done in R of different violence that took place in west africa.
 I chose to do this topic because I thought it is important to bring awareness to this issue and focus specifically on Nigeria not only because I am from there, but also because it has the highest rate of violence among the west African countries.
 I hope this visualization will help to put the spotlight on a different part of the world and bring awareness to somethings that are going on there.

+**More details can be found in the visualisation report.**

 # Dataset
 The dataset is about the different violence that took place in different parts of Africa from 2019 – 2022.
 I got the data from [here](https://acleddata.com/data-export-tool/).
 The original dataset has 31 columns in total and a total of 19579 data entry for each column.